Final Exam Schedule

 If a particular class is not precisely described by one of the listed time periods, the final exam period will be determined by the first class meeting time for the week.
 It is strongly recommended that all instructors indicate the final exam time for their courses in the syllabus.

-- All examinations are to be two hours and thirty minutes in length.
+- All final examination periods are to be scheduled for 150 minutes in length.

-- Examinations are to be conducted in the same classroom used through the semester unless previous arrangements are made with the appropriate dean’s office and the Academic Scheduling Office in the University Center.
-Faculty should alert students to changes in final examination times or locations prior to the testing date.
+- Examinations are conducted in the same classroom used throughout the semester unless previous arrangements are made with the appropriate dean's office and Academic Scheduling in the Office of the Registrar.
+Faculty should alert students to changes in the final examination times or locations not later than midpoint of the course.